agude/agude.github.io/_drafts/2020-01-01-date_science_money.md

 compensation in the offers.
 It should be easy, right?
 Just pick the larger number?

+Insight brought data scientists, startup founders, and tech company executives to educate us naive scientists in the ways of money.
+I learned more about salary, bonuses, and equity than I ever thought I would.

+There is base salary, the amount you get paid per year to work some place, but total compensation consisted of much more.
+Many places paid yearly bonuses based on your performance.
+All my offers had 15-20% yearly bonuses, but I heard from some of the data scientists in finance that they would be upset if their bonuses were not "integer multiples of their salary".[^1]

+Equity was more complicated.
+Equity was covered as well, from how much to expect at a startup (1%-ish if you're one of the earliest hires, less if you're later) and to dilution of your shares (as the company sells parts of itself you lose ownership percentage) and liquidation preferences (if you aren't one of the investors, likely you're getting chached out last).
+For large companies they covered stock options, [RSUs][rsu]

+[rsu]:

 But it was not so simple.
 There were a lot of _"intangibles"_ like culture fit, who my coworkers would be, and the work I would do.
 These were hard to weight, but I knew they were incredibly important.